sofianeazogagh/ObliviousTM/README.md

 # ObliviousTM

+## Dependencies

+### TFHE-rs and cargo

-## Using TFHE-rs with nightly toolchain in oblivious-tm-rs
+Using TFHE-rs with nightly toolchain in oblivious-tm-rs

 First, install the needed Rust toolchain:
 ```bash